karotka99/MachineDataAnalysis/README.md

 - **SVD** -> Singular Value Decomposition represented at trivial example and at the image,

-- **Inertion-Silhouette** -> A program that thanks to inertion and silhouette score will help to decide what is the most optimal number of colors to reproduce the image.
+- **Inertion-Silhouette** -> A program that thanks to inertion and silhouette score will help to decide what is the most optimal number of colors to reproduce the image,

+- **PCA** -> Principal component analysis, represented at wine data set, representation how PCA works.